George Walker, Trailblazing American Composer, Dies At 96

 Walker had a long and distinguished academic career.
 He held teaching posts at New York's New School, Rutgers University in New Jersey (where he chaired the music department), the University of Colorado, the Peabody Institute in Maryland, the University of Delaware and at Smith College, where he became the first black tenured faculty member.
 Walker received two Guggenheim Fellowships, an American Academy of Arts and Letters Award, and honorary doctorates from six institutions, including Oberlin and Spelman Colleges.
 In 1997, Washington D.C.'s mayor, Marion Barry, declared June 17th as George Walker Day.

 Walker is survived by two sons: Ian Walker, a playwright, and Gregory T.S.
-Walker, a violinist and former concertmaster of the Boulder Philharmonic Orchestra in Colorado.
+Walker, a violinist and former concertmaster of the Boulder Philharmonic Orchestra in Colorado, who said that his father was still active, working on commissions at the time of his death.